erilu/pubmed-abstract-compiler/README.md

-# Batch download Pubmed abstracts using the NCBI E-Utilities and Python
+# Batch download Pubmed abstracts using the NCBI E-utilities and Python

 Erick Lu